fybrik/fybrik/pkg/adminconfig/evaluator_interfaces.md

 `SetupWithInfrastructureManager` attaches `InfrastructureManager` to the evaluator to obtain the `Infrastructure` object.
 `Evaluate` evaluates config policies based on `EvaluatorInput` and returns `EvaluatorOutput`.

+## Interface with OPA

+Configuration policies are written in Rego language and are evaluated using OPA (Open Policy Agent).
+Interaction between the evaluator and OPA is done using internal OPA golang packages (see https://pkg.go.dev/github.com/open-policy-agent/opa/rego#Rego.Eval)

+### Policies

+#### Syntax

+TBD

+#### Mechanism for loading policies

+TBD - file(s) provided during deployment or a config map?

+#### Merging policy decisions

+TBD